menu

 Medora is a blue-collar town, with 40.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Medora is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Medora who work in sales jobs (21.57%), personal care services (11.66%), and healthcare suport services (7.00%).

-Telecommuters are a relatively large percentage of the workforce: 14.10% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Medora telecommute to their jobs.
+Overall, about 14.10% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle